-Customs have different Customs regime codes under which they categorize all the transactions.
-Within these regimes there are Customs procedure codes, which are more specific codes under which Customs categorize the transactions.
+Customs have different Customs Regimes under which they categorize all the transactions.
+Within these regimes there are Customs Procedure Codes, which are more specific codes under which Customs categorize the transactions.

-It is recommended in the IMTS Manual that statisticians closely cooperate with Customs experts to correctly allocate Customs procedure codes and associated trade transactions according to the general trade system.
-Therefore, the Ghana Statistical Service has closely collaborated with the Ghana Revenue Authority's (GRA) Customs division to define the exact scope of which trade transaction under which specific Customs procedure codes and Customs regime codes are part of the scope of international merchandise trade statistics.
+It is recommended in the IMTS Manual that statisticians closely cooperate with Customs experts to correctly allocate Customs Procedure Codes and associated trade transactions according to the general trade system.
+Therefore, the Ghana Statistical Service has closely collaborated with the Ghana Revenue Authority's (GRA) Customs division to define the exact scope of which trade transaction under which specific Customs Procedure Codes and Customs Regimes are part of the scope of international merchandise trade statistics.